Nissan Pulsar: Trim levels

 In Japan, the N15 was available under numerous nameplates, giving Nissan in Japan the opportunity to sell the Pulsar at two different Japanese network dealerships, called Nissan Cherry Store that sold the Pulsar, and Nissan Satio Store that sold the Lucino.
 Hatchback models were badged Pulsar Serie.

 Japanese market N15 Pulsar and Lucino models had drivers airbag as standard.
 Passenger airbag was an option in 1995 and standard from 1996 onwards.
 Speedometer became digital from 1998.

-Tachometer was not present on Pulsar Serie Rezzo, Pulsar CJ-I, CJ-II and Lucino BB models.
-Air conditioning was standard on almost all models, but could be requested without.
-Manual adjusting windows were available on Pulsar Serie Rezzo, Pulsar CJ-I, CJ-II and Lucino BB models, otherwise electric windows were standard.

-Sunroof was available option on Pulsar Serie X1, Pulsar Serie X1R, Pulsar GTI, Pulsar VZR and Pulsar / Lucino SR-V models (hatch only).

-Manual controlled air conditioning controls were standard, climate control was available as option and standard on Pulsar Serie X1R, Pulsar GTI and Pulsar VZ-R.
+A tachometer was not present on the Pulsar Rezzo, CJ-I, CJ-II, or Lucino BB models.
+Air conditioning was standard on almost all models, but was available as a delete option.
+Manually operated windows were fitted on the low-cost Rezzo, CJ-I, CJ-II, and Lucino BB models, otherwise electric windows were standard.
+Sunroof was available option on the Pulsar X1, X1R, GTI, VZ-R, and Pulsar / Lucino SR-V models (hatch only).
+Manual controlled air conditioning controls were standard, climate control was available as option and standard on the Pulsar X1R, GTI, and VZ-R.

-An Autech Trimmed version of the Pulsar SRV and Lucino SRV known as the "Aero Sport" was also available.
-Equipped with the standard SR20DE, compression Ratio : 10.0, maximum power 150PS (110KW).
+An Autech Trimmed version of the Pulsar SR-V and Lucino SR-V known as the "Aero Sport" was also available.
+Equipped with the standard SR20DE, compression Ratio : 10.0, maximum power 110 kW.
 Indicative features included the placement of the spare-wheel on the rear boot lid, inclusion of rubber side moldings over the wheel arches, large rear spoiler, extra rubber door protectors, And unique decals on the sides of the car.
 As a result of shifting the spare-wheel to the boot lid, the number plate had to be relocated in the rear bumper, meaning a bumper was produced specific for this model.
 Extra features on this model were limited to the additional body kit.